whitefusionhq/fullstackrubydev/src/_posts/2021-01-06-everything-you-need-to-know-about-destructuring-in-ruby-3.md

 What's going on here is that `{a:}` is shorthand for `{a: a}`.
 For the sake of comparison, JavaScript provides the same feature this way: `const a = 1; const obj = {a}`.

-I like `{a:}` because it's a mirror image of the hash deconstruction feature we discussed above.
+I like `{a:}` because it's a mirror image of the hash destructuring feature we discussed above.
 Let's round-trip-it!

 ```ruby
 hsh1 = {xyz: 123}